-The purpose of the Bill is to encourage a Government focus on child poverty reduction specifically, and child wellbeing more generally.
+The purpose of the legislation is to encourage a Government focus on child poverty reduction specifically, and child wellbeing more generally.
 It does this by requiring the Government to:

 - publish targets and regularly report on child poverty levels

 - be transparent about how annual Budget decisions impact on child poverty

 - adopt and regularly review a strategy for improving the wellbeing of all children, particularly those in poverty and at greater risk of poor outcomes.

 The Child Poverty Reduction Bill's page on Parliament's website includes a link to the Bill itself, Supplementary Order Papers and a timeline of its progress through the House and Select Committee process.

 There are a number of documents related to the Child Poverty Reduction legislation, including the setting of child poverty reduction targets: